By MICK ROBERTS ©

 Henry Sampson was a station manager in the Gascoyne region of Western Australian, and with his wife, Gertrude, was holidaying at the Cleopatra Hotel when tragedy struck in May 1897.

 Henry, who just 36, mysteriously drowned after telling his wife he was going to the beach for a swim.
 Police found his naked body floating in an upright position, with his arms outstretched in a swimming action.
 It was supposed his body seized in cramp while swimming and he drowned.

 Another strange twist to the story was that his clothing was never found, except his vest, with his watch inside a pocket near the public baths on the beach.

 An inquest later found he drowned accidentally while swimming.

-A painted sign of the schooner, Cleopatra in full sail was a feature of the renovated hotel until its demolition in 1906.
-Swan Brewery took control of the building in 1906, when architect J.H.
-Eales was engaged to design a new hotel for the site.
-The work was completed by builder, C.H.
+J.H.
+Eales was engaged to design a new hotel for the site in 1906, and the work was completed by builder, C.H.
 Carter in August 1907.